Sonia-corporation/sonia-discord/README.md

 This dev is a bit more complicated because Sonia will have to store which channels are ready for her or not in a database.

 When a message on the channel is sent, Sonia will only respond if she is mentioned personally.
 This counts as a DM response for Sonia, so prepare to have a friendly message dedicated to you.

-Special commands will be handled as a priority.
+Sonia will respond to each of your messages but within a predefined priority:

+- commands (handle the commands if you follow the right syntax)
+- ping (respond pong)
+- default message (when your message is very basic, Sonia will tell you that it is noon, as usual (even if it is untrue))

 **Example:**